Planck's law: Different forms

 These distributions represent the spectral radiance of blackbodies—the power emitted from the emitting surface, per unit projected area of emitting surface, per unit solid angle, per spectral unit (frequency, wavelength, wavenumber or their angular equivalents, or fractional frequency or wavelength).
 Since the radiance is isotropic (i.e. independent of direction), the power emitted at an angle to the normal is proportional to the projected area, and therefore to the cosine of that angle as per Lambert's cosine law, and is unpolarized.

 Correspondence between spectral variable forms

-Different spectral variables require different corresponding forms of expression of the law.
-In general, one may not convert between the various forms of Planck's law simply by substituting one variable for another, because this would not take into account that the different forms have different units.
-Wavelength and frequency units are reciprocal.
+The frequency and wavelength forms of the law are different functions.
+The correspondence involves differential relations and the wavelength and frequency units are reciprocal.
+Both forms express an amount of energy per step of the independent variable, but the step sizes differ.
+Therefore, the two forms of Planck's law are not related by substituting one variable for another because this would not take into account that the different forms have different units.

-Corresponding forms of expression are related because they express one and the same physical fact: for a particular physical spectral increment, a corresponding particular physical energy increment is radiated.

-This is so whether it is expressed in terms of an increment of frequency, dν, or, correspondingly, of wavelength, dλ, or of fractional bandwidth, dν/ν or dλ/λ.
-Introduction of a minus sign can indicate that an increment of frequency corresponds with decrement of wavelength.